 The plane is coated in a layer of rust, to the extent that the rust has prised off the japanning.
 There are no parts missing from the plane, although there are some nicks, and rough edges.
 The adjustable mouth has seized to the plane body.
 The plane is 7″ in length, and has the characteristic “excelsior” hump towards the rear of the plane – all the hallmarks of the Stanley No.15.

 On further investigation, the plane has three identifying markings (readable through the rust): patent markings and the STANLEY trademark on the lateral adjustment lever (76, 84, 88, 88), an “S” owner’s mark on the side of the plane, and an “S” foundry mark on the bed, posterior to the mouth (so faint I couldn’t photograph it properly).
 Using the block plane dating table on the Virginia Toolworks website, it is likely this plane dates from between 1889 and 1897.
+As the No.15 is similar to the No.9½, to which the adjustable throat was added in 1897, I would say the plane is of that vintage.

 The task now?
 Disassemble it and dunk it completely in Evaporust to remove the rust – then likely a repainting of the japanned areas, and lapping of the areas that should be “shiny”.
 It will never be a perfect specimen, but it might function again.